-There are two sources of emissions from nitrogen fertilizer production based on natural gas Carbon dioxide ( $CO_2$ ) and nitrous oxide ( $N_2O$ ).
-The first occurs when the methane molecule is split to produce hydrogen and carbon monoxide (CO) and CO further reacts with water to form $CO_2$ .
-For these reactions to occur energy is needed, and $CO_2$ is also emitted from combustion of the fossil fuel to provide this energy.
-Emissions at this step can be reduced through improved energy efficiency, but cannot be eliminated without either eliminating fossil fuels through green ammonia production (electrolysers) or by capturing the $CO_2$ with CCS (carbon capture and storage) technology.
+There are two sources of emissions from nitrogen fertilizer production based on natural gas Carbon dioxide (CO_2) and nitrous oxide (N_2O) .
+The first occurs when the methane molecule is split to produce hydrogen and carbon monoxide (CO) and CO further reacts with water to form CO_2 .
+For these reactions to occur energy is needed, and CO_2 is also emitted from combustion of the fossil fuel to provide this energy.
+Emissions at this step can be reduced through improved energy efficiency, but cannot be eliminated without either eliminating fossil fuels through renewable ammonia production (electrolysers) or by capturing the CO_2 with CCS (carbon capture and storage) technology.

-The second emission occurs when ammonia is converted into nitric acid, where $N_2O$ (laughing gas) is emitted. $N_2O$ is a very potent greenhouse gas, with a global warming potential 265 times that of $CO_2$ .
+The second emission occurs when ammonia is converted into nitric acid, where N_2O (laughing gas) is emitted.
+N_2O is a very potent greenhouse gas, with a global warming potential 265 times that of CO_2 .
 These emissions can be significantly reduced with catalyst technology, an invention from Yara.
-The catalyst converts $N_2O$ into harmless oxygen and nitrogen.
-Thanks to this invention Yara reduced its $CO_2$ emissions with 13 million tonnes per year between 2005 and 2019, roughly equivalent to the oil- and gas emissions from the Norwegian continental shelf.
+The catalyst converts N_2O into harmless oxygen and nitrogen.
+Thanks to this invention Yara reduced its CO_2 emissions with 13 million tonnes per year between 2005 and 2019, roughly equivalent to the oil- and gas emissions from the Norwegian continental shelf.
 The technology is licenced and sold to other nitrate producers which has contributed to also reduce emissions from the fertilizer industry outside of Yara.